 The number of housing units started to be constructed as of early December 2018 is 830.960.

 A great expansion was achieved via various legal regulations and arrangements in public management made as of 2003 within the framework of TOKİ's field of duty and activity, starting a "planned urbanization and housing leap" so great for the first time in the history of Turkey.

-With these regulations, the duties and authorities of TOKİ have been increased with regard to housing production and decision-making mechanism has been gathered under a single roof.
-The bureaucracy has also been diminished accelerating work flow, an efficient structure was formed toward problem solving and production.
+With these regulations, the duties and authorities of TOKİ have been increased with regard to housing production and the bureaucracy has also been diminished accelerating work flow, an efficient structure was formed toward problem solving and production.